carla-vieira/delas_bootcamp/README.md

 ### 2. Test if installation was sucessfull

-You can run your Kedro project with:
+Change into kedro directory

 ```
 cd delas
 ```

-Then
+Then, you can run your Kedro project with:

 ```
 kedro run